 - The use of computer facilities including the internet and email policies.

 Details of any Probationary Period should also be included.

 From 1st September 2013, Employee Shareholders, a new form of employee contract, were introduced – and these contracts will be slightly different.
 Full details are here.

-If you are not provided with a Written Statement after 2 months then our advice would be to firstly talk to your Manager(s) or your Trade Union if you are a member.
-If this is not successful then your only recourse is to lodge a claim with an Employment Tribunal that you have not received your Written Statement (this is called making a ‘reference’ under the Written Statement Requirements).
+If you’re not provided with a Written Statement after two months then our advice would be to firstly talk to your Manager(s) or your Trade Union if you’re a member.
+If this isn’t successful then your only recourse is to lodge a claim with an Employment Tribunal that you’ve not received your Written Statement (this is called making a ‘reference’ under the Written Statement Requirements).
 The tribunal would decide what employment particulars you should have been given and these will take effect, as if your employer had given them to you.
-There is no financial compensation for employees in this instance at Tribunal.
+There’s no financial compensation for employees in this instance at Tribunal.

-If you are an Apprentice your Contract will be slightly different – see our Guide to Apprenticeships here.
+If you’re an Apprentice your Contract will be slightly different – see our Guide to Apprenticeships here.

 Other Information About Contracts